AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-source-connector.md

 1. Select **[!UICONTROL Next]** in the upper-right corner of the screen.

-1. Select **[!UICONTROL Custom schema]**, then select the schema that you created in [Create an XDM schema that includes the Adobe Analytics field group](/help/getting-started/cja-upgrade/cja-upgrade-source-connector-schema.md). <!-- Deleted this, because I changed this from choosing the default schemawe're pointing them now at the schema they just created: "Adobe Experience Platform  automatically creates the schema and the corresponding dataset to map all standard fields from the selected Adobe Analytics report suite." -->
+1. Select **[!UICONTROL Custom schema]**, then select the schema that you created in [Create a custom schema that includes the Adobe Analytics field group](/help/getting-started/cja-upgrade/cja-upgrade-source-connector-schema.md). <!-- Deleted this, because I changed this from choosing the default schemawe're pointing them now at the schema they just created: "Adobe Experience Platform  automatically creates the schema and the corresponding dataset to map all standard fields from the selected Adobe Analytics report suite." -->

     <!-- add screenshot -->

-1. Map each Adobe Analytics dimension to a custom XDM schema dimension.
+1. Map each Adobe Analytics dimension to a custom schema dimension.

    1. In the **[!UICONTROL Map standard fields]** section, select the **[!UICONTROL Custom]** tab.